Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC: Methods

 \subsubsection{Multi-Object Tracking}

 To track multiple objects, we run multiple instances of FoundationPose \cite{foundationposewen2024} in parallel, directly sharing memory access to the camera frames.
 By default, FoundationPose initializes object tracking by registering the object mask in the first frame and subsequently propagating poses frame by frame.
 While effective in short sequences, this approach is insufficient for our setting, which involves frequent occlusions from other objects and the robot end effector, imperfect object meshes, and the need for long-horizon, high-accuracy tracking.
 To increase the tracking robustness, we integrate XMem \cite{cheng2022xmem} to enable periodic re-registration of the mask, thereby correcting drift accumulated over time.
-We must also account for some symmetries in the object poses.
-To resolve this, we check for and correct sudden, unnaturally large changes in orientation.
+We must also account for pose ambiguity, where multiple poses correspond to the same physical configuration (e.g., a symmetric flat object whose z-axis can point up or down).
+To resolve this, we detect and correct sudden, implausibly large changes in orientation between consecutive timesteps by selecting the pose that maintains temporal consistency.